 Have you ever received a call in the middle of the night, your monitoring system alerting for an issue in your BizTalk environment that was simply resolved by enabling your “BizTalk Receive Location(s)”?
 Wouldn’t it be nice if your monitoring system can detect threshold violation conditions and auto recover automatically?

-That’s exactly the functionality we are bringing in our upcoming BizTalk360 7.10 release
+That’s exactly the functionality we have brought in the BizTalk360 7.10 release

 - Receive Locations

 - Send Port Groups

 - Host Instances

 - Host Throttling

 Let’s take some real world examples where this feature is so critical for your BizTalk Environment.

 To align with the latest migration of the BizTalk application in the cloud, we brought the same in BizTalk360, preventing you from context switching between BizTalk360 and the Azure portal.
 BizTalk360 also allows you to work on multiple subscriptions simultaneously.

 The following services can be monitored, and auto correct functionality enabled for the same.